shubham-deb/HadoopMapReduce/Assignment 2-In-Mapper Combiner/README.md

 *  For MapReduce, compare Combiners to the in-mapper combining design pattern.
 Use keys, comparators, and Partitioner to implement secondary sort.
 Then explore how this would be implemented in Spark Scala.

-# Assignment 1 - Multithreading
+# Assignment 2 - In-Mapper Combiner

 * In this assignment, I am analysing performance of the following design patterns on weather dataset: * No-Combiner Approach/Simple Map-Reduce * Combiner Design pattern * In-Mapper Combining Design Pattern * Secondary Sort / Value-to-key conversion design pattern